FY25 Grant Funds Allocated to School Budgets

 - Twilight Programming takes place at Title I high schools and provides students who need to make up original credit an opportunity to take classes concurrently with their daytime course load.
 Allocations to schools are based on historical and predicted seat hours and student need.
 Twilight often serves students who have transferred districts or have had major disruptions to education as courses are original credit and not after a course failure.

 - Ninth Grade Academies are present at select Title I High Schools to support the ninth-grade cohort in their transition to high school.
 Academies are allocated an Assistant Principal and receive administrative premium and an amount of non-personnel dollars to support the cohort.

-Title II (Fund 0735): Preparing, Training, and Recruiting High Quality Teachers and Principals
+Title II: Preparing, Training, and Recruiting High Quality Teachers and Principals

 These funds are intended to increase student academic achievement consistent with challenging state academic standards; improve the quality and effectiveness of educators; increase the number of educators who are effective in improving student academic achievement in schools; and provide low-income and minority students greater access to effective educators.

 - Title II dollars are allocated to both Title I and non-Title I schools.
 Title II funds are supplemental to schools’ local funding and are allocated to each school at $25 per pupil enrolled.